Nike Junior Golf Camps, University of Maryland

 Nike Junior Golf Camps at University of Maryland offer each junior golfer the same opportunity to succeed, regardless of their starting point.
 Coaches Rodenhaver and Cantu offer a positive and fun learning environment, one in which campers can thrive under the direction of motivated and highly skilled instructors.
-The staff is on hand 24 hours a day to provide supervision so parents can rest easy knowing their child is happy and healthy under our care.
+The staff lives in the dorms to provide supervision so parents can rest easy knowing their child is happy and healthy under our care.
 Upon arrival, all participants are evaluated by the staff so that their own instructional needs can be addressed throughout the week.Show Less See More Camp Details

 The Overnight fee includes all golf instruction, course play, evening activities, housing and all meals.
 The Extended Day fee includes all of the above except housing and breakfast.
 Extended Day campers may participate in the evening activities which will include golf activities, recreational sports, movies and more.